 22 Comforting Irish Recipes That Are Perfect for St. Patrick's Day

 Our favorite St. Patrick's Day recipes are cozy, stick-to-your-ribs dishes that deserve to be made all year long.
-From Irish soda bread to colcannon, these recipes offer everything you need to serve up an authentic (and healthy) St. Patrick's Day meal.
+From Irish soda bread to colcannon, these recipes offer everything you need to serve up a satisfying and healthy St. Patrick's Day meal.

 Irish Beef Stew